mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/azure/README.md

 and then tearing down the VM and its resources.

 There are a set of scripts that facilitate these operations.
+They build on top of the scripts used in `csfle/azurekms`.
 First, ensure you are running either locally or on an Evergreen host that has the Azure CLI 2.25+ installed.
 At time of writing, distros with `az` installed include: